allegroai/clearml-docs/docs/guides/advanced/execute_remotely.md

 During the execution of the example script, the code does the following:
 * Uses ClearML's automatic and explicit logging.
-* Creates an experiment named `remote_execution pytorch mnist train`, which is associated with the `examples` project.
+* Creates an experiment named `Remote_execution PyTorch MNIST train`, which is associated with the `examples` project.

 ## Scalars

-In the example script's `train` function, the following code explicitly reports scalars to **ClearML**:
+In the example script's `train` function, the following code explicitly reports scalars to ClearML:

 ```python
 Logger.current_logger().report_scalar(